 Adams 12 Five Star Schools Land Acknowledgement

 Adams 12 Five Star Schools honors and acknowledges that the land we are on today is the traditional and ancestral homelands of the Cheyenne, Arapaho, and Ute Nations and peoples.
 Many different Native tribes have used this land for trade, hunting, gathering, and healing.
-We extend our respects to Elders past, present, and future, and all those who have stewarded the land and water for generations.
+We extend our respects to Elders past, present, and future, and all those who have stewarded the land and water for time immemorial.
 We invite others to join us in this acknowledgment to renew and reaffirm the first nations’ history in Colorado and pay tribute to these traditional homelands and its people.

 Who helped develop the land acknowledgement?